 - Real Estate Tax Assessment: Tax Assessment information can be found on our vendor’s website: Tax Assessment Information.

 The Annual Business Registration Forms for businesses in the Town of Smithfield are mailed in October.
-Please completely fill out this form and return it to the Town Clerk’s office, with the $5.00 fee, by December 15th in order to process by December 31st.
+Please completely fill out this form and return it to the Tax Assessor’s office, with the $5.00 fee, by December 15th in order to process by December 31st.
 The form will be reviewed and, if in compliance, a Registration Certificate will be mailed to you.
 Please read the Ordinance that applies to this renewal and the penalties which apply located below.

 This annual registration is not required for any business required to obtain a town license pursuant to RI General Law.
 Please notify this office if this applies to you so that we may remove you from the annual notification.